diogomafer/BRHackTools.sh/FUTURECHANGES.md

 **55 -** Implement option so search ".bak" in in websearches, it really good to see some codes, in cgi-bin its good to search for .sh for exemplo because shell shock atacks\
 **56 -** Study and implement Uchecker, its a good tool to check for not uptodate tools on servers\
 **57 -** Study and implement Snort, its a preaty good to to check for viruses in network, its good for networks and home users\

-Remove cpf generator, there is better tools online\
- Study and implment sublist3r, its a really great scanner for subdomains ussing ossint\
+**58 -** Study and implment sublist3r, its a really great scanner for subdomains ussing ossint\
-Study and implement pwncat, its a really great reverse shell hander, is the one by calleb stuart, not the other\
-Study and implment nikton its a good webscaner\
+**59 -** Study and implment nikton its a good webscaner\
+**60 -** Revist the script, read top from boton and see what can be done better\
-Study and implment social engenner tookit, its really god to work with social engineer\
+**61 -** Study and implment social engenner tookit, its really god to work with social engineer\
-Change DirBuster by Gobuster?
+**62 -** Change DirBuster by Gobuster?
 Search more about...
 Gobuster has more users, maybe its better? actualy is more faster than dirbuster, so thats is what matter\
-Implement wfuzz its preaty great\
+**63 -** Implement wfuzz its preaty great\
-Study and Implement Sqlmap\
+**64 -** Study and Implement Sqlmap\
-Implement te 'sectlist' program from kali, its a copy for the repository on github.
+**65 -** Implement te 'sectlist' program from kali, its copy for the repository on github.
 Maybe a menu here or an option to use in the aplications who neded, also study what is the best wordlists for who?\
-Study and implent enum4linux, its preaty good to use to enumerate samba shares\
+**66 -** Study and implent enum4linux, its preaty good to use to enumerate samba shares\
-Create an option to disable showing comands after runnning.
+**67 -** Create an option to disable showing comands after runnning.
 Maybe a flag before ruing? like BRHackTools -noverbose\
-Study and implement sherlock, its a great tool for OSINT\
+**68 -** Study and implement sherlock, its a great tool for OSINT\
-Study and implement airgedon its good to do deauth atacks in softwarey\
+**69 -** Study and implement airgedon its good to do deauth atacks in softwarey\
+**70 -** Revist the script, read top from boton and see what can be done better\
-What i can do to make this script more beautiful?
+**71 -** What i can do to make this script more beautiful?
 Maybe some colors or ident?\
-Maybe Implement RustScan?
+**72 -** Maybe Implement RustScan?
 Its so fast